 Multiple Consultant Report – assessment of the GPCs

-Figure 6: An example of how the GPCs are assessed through the MCR.
-CSs would consider whether there are concerns areas for development in any of the nine GPC domains.
-If not, then nothing further need be recorded.
-If there are areas for development identified then CSs are obliged to provide feedback through the MCR.
+Figure 5: An example of how the GPCs are assessed through the MCR.
+CSs would consider whether there are areas for development in any of the nine GPC domains.
+If there not, then nothing further need be recorded.
+If there are areas for development identified, then CSs are obliged to provide feedback through the MCR.
 This feedback can be recorded as free text in the comments box indicated.
 The Descriptors box expands to reveal descriptors taken from the GPC framework.
 These can be used as prompts for free text feedback or verbatim as standardised language used to describe professional capabilities.

 Multiple Consultant Report – assessment of the CiPs

-Figure 7: An example of how the CiPs are assessed through the MCR.
-The CSs would decide what supervision level to recommend for each of the CiPs and record this for each through the Supervision Level box.
-If the level recommended is IV or V then no further comment need be recorded, unless the CSs wished to capture areas of particular excellence for feedback.
-If levels I to III are recommended then trainers are obliged to provide feedback through the MCR.
+Figure 6: An example of how the CiPs are assessed through the MCR.
+Trainers would decide what supervision level to recommend for each of the CiPs and record this for each through the Supervision Level box.
+If the level recommended is IV or V then no further comment need be recorded, unless trainers wish to capture areas of particular excellence for feedback.
+If levels I to III are recommended, then trainers are obliged to provide feedback through the MCR.
 This feedback can be recorded as free text in the comments box indicated.
 The Descriptors box expands to reveal CiP descriptors.
 These can be used as prompts for free text feedback or verbatim as standardised language to describe the clinical capabilities.

 5.3.4 Trainee self-assessment